gerlichlab/looptrace/docs/parameters-configuration-file.md

     * For `sigma_z_max`, 400 is often a good setting.
     * For `max_dist`, 800 is often a good setting.
 * If you want the Numpy arrays representing the spot images for tracing (the `*.npy` files) to be kept even after zipping, set `keep_spot_images_folder` to `True`.
-* Check that the list of `spot_frame` values corresponds to the timepoints (0-based) use for regional barcode imaging in the [imaging rounds config file](./imaging-rounds-configuration-file).